OracularIS/autest/docs/Creating_Tests.md

 - **Name**: A descriptive name for the test.
 - **Type**: Specify the test type as RF.
-- **Commands**: Commands to be executed at different stages of the test:
-  - **Pre-Test Command**: Initializes the test environment.
-  - **Main Command**: Executes the primary logic of the test.
-  - **Post-Test Command**: Performs cleanup or verification tasks after the main test execution.
-  - **Validation Command**: Ensures the test results are as expected.

 ### Create Test Cases